SimeonTsvetanov/Mini-Projects-Learning-Python/Tic Tac Toe/README.md

 ### Python Console Game of Tic Tac Toe

-#### If you don't have Pthon installed on your Computer just download the [exe](https://github.com/SimeonTsvetanov/Mini-Projects-Learning-Python/blob/master/Tic%20Tac%20Toe/tic_tac_toe_v1.exe) file(Add Exeption if Defender is sad about it.)
+#### If you don't have Pthon installed on your Computer just download the [exe](https://github.com/SimeonTsvetanov/Mini-Projects-Learning-Python/blob/master/Tic%20Tac%20Toe/tic_tac_toe_v1.exe) file(add exeption if Defender is sad about it).
 And just Run it.

 #### Or if you are fancy and you want to run it in you own environment (or just to check the code): COPY and paste the code [from here](https://github.com/SimeonTsvetanov/Mini-Projects-Learning-Python/blob/master/Tic%20Tac%20Toe/tic_tac_toe_v1.py) in your favorite Python IDE and fire up the Console.